 They are generally employed on 1-year contracts, so while the job security isn’t ideal, it’s not too difficult to find new work: RAs are the cheapest form of lab labour, after students.

-Technological advancements mean that there are more and more robotics being used in biochem, which could put the future of RAs into doubt,but so far, it’s merely meant that experiments can be performed faster, rather than replacing someone’s job.
+Technological advancements mean that there is more and more robotics being used in biochem, which could put the future of RAs into doubt, but so far, it’s merely meant that experiments can be performed faster, rather than replacing someone’s job.
 Perhaps, in another twenty years, this may change.

 I consider RAs to be the lowest stress positions of the career ladder I’m presenting to you.
 They are merely expected to assist, and therefore they work reasonable hours.

-There is also room for flexibility in work hours, where earlier or later hours can often negotiated.
-Working part time is also a possibility, wheremany elect to not work on Fridays, making it a reasonable job to hold while raising a family, or writing on the side 😉
+There is also room for flexibility in work hours, where earlier or later hours can often negotiate.
+Working part-time is also a possibility, where many elect to not work on Fridays, making it a reasonable job to hold while raising a family, or writing on the side 😉

 So, low-stress RAs can look on, or even laugh (in a sad, very concerned way), at the others in the lab who are killing themselves for their work.